benmiller314/cdm2022spring/plans/lesson-17.md

 3. If you're feeling good about all that, start translating your website sketches – especially your website *content* – into HTML and then CSS.
 Begin by adapting the tutorials, once you know you've got them working, to include your own materials.
   - Use the _docs_ folder for files you'll eventually want to publish on the web.
   - Call the file for your landing/home page **index.html**.
-You can always change the `&lt;title&gt;`.
+You can always change the `<title>`.

 4. Above all, call me over for help as needed.

-EXT: If you've already done the above, and you're good on what a CSS class is, and how to add it to an HTML element, read up on [CSS frameworks](../resources#frameworks) on our course Resources page.
+EXT: If you've already done the above, and you're good on what a CSS class is, and how to add it to an HTML element, read up on [CSS frameworks]({{site.github_url}}/resources#frameworks) on our course Resources page.
 They're basically a bunch of pre-created CSS classes you can use to design your own layout from scratch: a little like Lego for web design.
 (I use the Bootstrap framework on this site.)

 ## Homework for Next Time

 * **Do** more of the [tutorial](https://internetingishard.com/html-and-css/), getting through at least The Box Model (5) and CSS Selectors (6), if you haven't yet.
-  - Remember that I won't assign *all* the sections of the tutorial; you can look ahead in the [schedule]({{site.github_url}}/schedule) to see which parts I expect you to read and do, and what's beyond baseline.
+  - Remember that I won't assign *all* the sections of the tutorial; you can look ahead in the [schedule]({{site.github_url}}/schedule#unit-4) to see which parts I expect you to read and do, and what's beyond baseline.
 You can probably skip Floats.
 * Please do, though **read** more about [how CSS selectors work](https://css-tricks.com/how-css-selectors-work/) *OR* if you prefer game-based learning to straight-up reading, try loading and clearing plates at the [CSS Diner](https://flukeout.github.io/).
 (There's still reading, in the sidebar, which tells you how to win the round.)
 * As you're able to get the tutorials working, you can start adapting the files there to include your own content; save those more personal files in the _docs_ folder.